beak2825/MarioPipeSlideGame/README.md

 Not all of my ideas are fully set in place just yet, I've created all of this up to this commit in 10 Hours!
+This project was really made to create a first NEAT AI neural network, to come up with the best strategies to this game.
+The best part is, no one has ever recreated this minigame before!
+It's all opensource and easy to modify!
 And I've never really made any sort of game, all I am is a security researcher.

 Have any suggestions or ideas please add comments or make a pull request.